billyFelton/AnsibleMaaS/README.md

 windows_user = "cloud-admin"<br>

 ## Deployed keys
 MaaS deploys private keys on bare metal and vm instances.
-Whichever user is is running ansible must have public keys associated with ssh on <br>
-each instaance ansible will need to access.
+Whichever user is is running ansible must have public keys associated with ssh on each instaance ansible will need to access.
 If you are unfamiliar with ansible, ansible-inventory or ssh, take the time to read the docs.<br>
 Having a strategy on inventory and ssh is a good idea.
 Rotating keys, using secrets managment are generally a good idea. <br>
 - Getting started with Ansible - https://docs.ansible.com/ansible/latest/getting_started/index.html <br>